-FMDL Description: A faux rain standard mix at 2-5 times expected MDL_N concentrations.
+- 10.4.4.1 FMDL Description: A faux rain standard mix at 2-5 times expected MDL_N concentrations.
 This is analyzed with each batch of samples primarily for the purpose of calculating new laboratory MDLs and to assess ongoing analytical performance at low concentrations.
 This is prepared completely separately from the FR50.
-It also includes phosphorus which the FR50 does not.
+It also includes phosphorus which the FR50 does not. - 10.4.4.2 FMDL Monitoring Criteria: 70-130% recovery or +/- NTN MDL_N whichever is greater.
+Not analyzed for pH or conductivity. - 10.4.4.3 FMDL Corrective Action: this is an ongoing QC tool and does not require immediate corrective action if control limits are exceeded.
+This is a tool used by the QA Manager to calculate analytical MDLs, monitor analytical shifts, change in bias and as an extra QC tool for the analysts when experiencing other QC issues.